Karim-tari/RFC/proposals/181029-overview.md

 ## The Base Layer

-The only system that we _know_ currently works as a base layer capable of delivering at least the first three must-have properties above (security, decentralisation, ceonsorship resistance) is a token built on a proof-of-work-based blockchain.
+The only system that we _know_ currently works as a base layer capable of delivering at least the first three must-have properties above (security, decentralisation, censorship resistance) is a token built on a proof-of-work-based blockchain.

 Proof of X, where X is stake, spacetime, waffles, etc. is either totally unproven at best, or a house of cards at worst.